slackapi/node-slack-sdk/packages/node-slack-events-api/README.md

   With localtunnel: `lt --port 3000 --subdomain <projectname>`

 3. Input your Request URL into the Slack App configuration settings.
 This URL depends on how you used the previous two commands.
-For example, using the default path and the project name "mybot":
+For example, using the default path and the subdomain name "mybot":

   With ngrok: `https://mybot.ngrok.io/event`